oktaflat/TIN/README.md

 ##### < LAB01 - LAB03 >
 A small collection of projects I've done during the course with any "real" CSS work.
 I've also done some JavaScript code snippets, not showcased here (yet), which included basic FP and OOP stuff.
+That was most of the course work.

 ##### < PROJECT >
 Final project for the course.
 Very simple (and messily written...) minesweeper game.